 About

 Venn Diagram Films is a Nova Scotia-based production company dedicated to crafting compelling narratives and visual experiences that captivate, inspire, and provoke thought.
-Founded and led by Indigenous award-winning filmmaker Stephanie Joline, and acclaimed cinematographer Paul McCurdy.
+Founded and led by Indigenous award-winning filmmaker Stephanie Joline and award-winning cinematographer Paul McCurdy.

 Stephanie Joline www.stephaniejoline.com